-Typically, the post-crack resistance at a low crack width (CMOD = 0.5) is applied in SLS design; and the post-crack strength at CMOD = 3 mm, is used in ULS-design.
+Typically, the post-crack resistance at a low crack width (CMOD = 0.5) is applied in SLS design; and the post-crack strength at CMOD = 3 mm, is used in ULS design.

-Steel fibres and macro polymer fibres behave differently in the standardized beam test (Micro polymer fibres are too small to have any reinforcing effect, so will not further be discussed).
+Steel fibres and macro polymer fibres behave differently in the standardized beam test (Micro polymer fibres are too small to have any reinforcing effect, so they will not be discussed any further).